wazo-platform/wazo-js-sdk/README.md

 ```

 - `clientId`: string (optional)
-  - An identifier of your application that will be used for refreshing users token
+  - An identifier of your application that will be used to refresh users token

 - `tokenExpiration`: number (optional, default 3600 seconds)
   - Duration before token expiration (in seconds)

 - `minSubscriptionType`: number (optional)
-  - Defines the minimal subscription type for an user to have access at your application.
+  - Defines the minimum user subscription type that allows access to your application.

 #### Setting the engine host